jacobsokora/congenial-octo-guacamole/README.md

 Update: Users can edit clues

-Delete: Useres can delete scavenger hunts
+Delete: Users can delete scavenger hunts

 ## Demonstration
 a video demonstration of the application.
 The URL to the video (on Youtube or other hosting) is to be provided.